pemistahl/lingua-py/README.md

 *Lingua* aims at eliminating these problems.
 She nearly does not need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
-She draws on both rule-based and statistical methods but does not use any dictionaries of words.
+She draws on both rule-based and statistical Naive Bayes methods but does not use neural networks or any dictionaries of words.
 She does not need a connection to any external API or service either.
 Once the library has been downloaded, it can be used completely offline.

 ## 3. A short history of this library